codership/documentation/galeracluster/source/editors/faqs-pending.rst

 .. rst-class:: list-abstract

    A plugin that allows synchronous multi-primary replication for InnoDB tables.
-It works differently from the standard MySQL replication, which provides Primary and Replica structure.
+It works differently from the standard MySQL replication, which provides a Primary and Replica structure.
 The Galera :term:`Cluster Replication` is able to manage true parallel read and write to any cluster node, managing conflicts using a Global Transaction ID mechanism.

 .. _`faq-pending-2`: